SylvainGa/Flashlight/README.md

 WARNING: Keeping the backlight on will drain the battery and according to Garmin, an AMOLED display could get burn in damage if it stays on for too long (https://developer.garmin.com/connect-iq/core-topics/getting-the-users-attention/#Flashlight), so use sporadically and at your own risk.

 ## Changelog
+V1.6.2 Compiled with CIQ 7.4.3.
+Fixed a crash when an AMOLED watch reaches their maximum on time and the app shuts down.

 V1.6.1 Compiled with CIQ 7.3.0.
 Added Enduro3 and new Fenix8 watches.

 V1.6.0 This version now has parameters (settable from your phone ConnectIQ app) to configure the flashlight